 The National Planning Policy Framework sets out the Government’s planning policies for England and how it expects these to be applied.
 It provides a framework for the development of more localised plans, which must be used to determine applications for planning permission (unless exceptions apply).

 Having access to biodiversity data is implicit in the NPPF.
 Each London borough, as a responsible authority, is required to ensure that the risks of impacts on biodiversity are adequately considered when delivering development.
-In addition to the requirements of the planning system, there are legislative requirements and duties to meet, at both European (Conservation of Habitats and Species Regulations 2010) and national level (Wildlife and Countryside Act 1981 and the Natural Environment and Rural Communities Act 2006).
+In addition to the requirements of the planning system, there are legislative requirements and duties to meet, at both European (Conservation of Habitats and Species Regulations 2010 as amended) and national level (Wildlife and Countryside Act 1981 as amended and the Natural Environment and Rural Communities Act 2006).
 It is essential that the statutory requirements are addressed on all developments to avoid the risk of legal challenge.
 A robust evidence base is required in order to adequately assess the impacts on biodiversity.

 Various guidance documents are also available regarding the consideration of biodiversity and green infrastructure in the UK – some of these documents are listed below and include references to local records centres.

 - Guidance for local authorities on implementing the Biodiversity Duty, Defra

 - Nurturing Nature – policy to protect and improve biodiversity, Policy Exchange

 - Parks and Green Infrastructure, Town and Country Planning Association